Agoric/documentation/main/zoe/api/zoe.md

 Since anyone can attempt to exit the seat if they have a reference to it, you should only share a `UserSeat` with trusted parties.

-`UserSeat` includes queries for the current state of the associated offer and operation to request that the offer exit, as follows:
+`UserSeat` includes queries for the associated offer's current state and an operation to request that the offer exit, as follows:

 - `getCurrentAllocation()`
   - Returns: `{ Promise<Allocation> }`